cloudmesh-community/book/chapters/class/516-week.md

 demonstrate that a command can be run on your vm with ssh.Starting and stopping the VM via the GUI does not count.
 This must be done by Mar 15

-## Week 10: docker cluster
+## Week 10: docker cluster March 25 - 29

-See @sec:docker-cluster

-Learn MapReduce examples from this section @sec:hadoop-docker.
+See @sec:docker-cluster for an introduction to terminology and mechanisms for managing muliple containers across multiple hosts.
+Get hands on experience with with docker clusters by creating a Docker container with Hadoop to explore the Map/Reduce Framerwork.
+See @sec:hadoop-docker for MapReduce examples.

-## Week 11: Kubernetes
+## Week 11: Kubernetes March 25 - 29

 See @sec:kub-intro

-## Week 12: Kubernetes
+## Week 12: Kubernetes April 1 - 5

 See @sec:kub-fs